Christopher-Borders/Cybersecurity-Portfolio/suspicious-process-investigation/README.md

 The consistent repetition of the same encoded command suggests automated or scripted activity rather than manual user interaction.
 Additionally, the presence of suspicious parent-child relationships, such as cmd.exe launching PowerShell and PowerShell spawning itself, further supports the likelihood of malicious behavior.

+### Baseline Comparison

+While PowerShell and cmd.exe are legitimate tools, the observed behavior deviates from normal usage patterns.
+The repeated execution of similar commands and the process chain involving cmd.exe launching PowerShell indicate abnormal activity inconsistent with typical user behavior.

 ### Conclusion

 The investigation identified suspicious PowerShell activity consistent with potential malware execution or attacker-driven script activity.
 The combination of encoded command usage, repeated execution, and abnormal process relationships strongly indicates malicious behavior on the endpoint.